-AWS infrastructure has its own performance limitation.
-Traffic leaving a VPC has a bandwidth limit of 5Gbps for one direction and 10Gbps for bi-directional.
+AWS infrastructure has its own performance limitations.
+Traffic leaving a VPC has a bandwidth limit of 5Gbps for one direction and 10Gbps for bi-directional traffic.
 This limitation applies to both intra-region VPC traffic and Internet bound traffic.

 For example, running an iperf test between two instances in two VPCs in the same region yields 5Gbps one way throughput and 10Gbps bi-directional traffic.